-The Museum Georg Schäfer can reopen the exhibition “Talent kennt kein Geschlecht” (extended until July 12, 2020) and the permanent collection to visitors starting May 12, 2020.
+The Museum Georg Schäfer has reopened the permanent collection to visitors on May 12, 2020.

 The regular opening hours apply as well as appropriate hygiene measures to protect visitors and employees.

 The Georg Schäfer Museum houses the most important private collection of 19th century German art.
 Spanning the period from early 18th century to the beginning of the 20th , the collection encompasses the different art movements of the age - from late rococo, classicism and romanticism to impressionism and secessionism.
 One of the earliest paintings in the collection is Januarius Zick's 'Bäuerliches Idyll' (Peasant Idyll, c.
 1760 ), one of the latest Max Lieberman's 'Frau Martha Liebermann' (c.
 1930 ).